adaora-orakwue/wrb-policy-tracker/README.md

 As of the current state, the application has the following features:
 - Load policy data from a CSV file.
 - Display of policy data matching the selected filters (years and state).
+- Display AI predictions for aboirttion rate for selected policy